 Jennifer Piel, MD, JD

-Jennifer Piel, MD, JD is triple Board Certified in General Psychiatry, Forensic Psychiatry, and Brain Injury Medicine.
-Her professional roles include being the director of the UW Center for Mental Health, Policy, and the Law; associate professor in the University of Washington (UW) Department of Psychiatry; and a staff psychiatrist at the VA Puget Sound.
+Jennifer Piel, MD, JD is a clinical and forensic psychiatrist with Board Certification in General Psychiatry, Forensic Psychiatry, Brain Injury Medicine and Sports and Performance Psychiatry.
+Her professional roles include being the director of the UW Center for Mental Health, Policy, and the Law; associate professor in the UW Department of Psychiatry; and a staff psychiatrist at the VA Puget Sound.
 In addition to her medical training, Dr. Piel earned her law degree from the UW.
 As a member of the American Academy of Psychiatry and the Law (AAPL), she serves on the Ethics, Research, and Resident Education Committees and twice earned AAPL’s Young Investigator Award.
 Dr. Piel is the legal digest editor for the Journal of the American Academy of Psychiatry and the Law.
 She has served as an expert witness and consultant in legal cases involving criminal and civil competencies; criminal responsibility; malpractice; personal injury; sexual and gender harassment; and fitness for duty, among others.
 She teaches courses in forensic mental health at the UW and speaks locally and nationally on topics related to psychiatry and the law.

 Featured Projects